 Home Language: The language to which children are exposed in their homes and communities; it is the language that they use as their primary means of communication, and identifies them with their community. http://www.igi-global.com/dictionary/home-language/49406

 This sort of language instruction is based on the perspective of contrasting languages, rather than comparing languages.
 Why?
-Because contrasting languages acknowledges the differences and similarities between languages, while comparing languages may send the message of correct and incorrect usage of a language.
+Because contrasting languages is about learning the differences and similarities between languages, while comparing languages may send the message that one is correct and one is incorrect.

 First, have a listen to this engaging, highly predictable text.:

 - Read Aloud: As an introduction to the story, read Brown Bear to the students.
-Read it first in the Home Language and then in English.
+Read it first in the Home language and then in English.
 Use the illustrations and colour blocks to link the animal names and colour words of two languages.

 - Shared Reading: After the read aloud, encourage the students to read along with both versions as they feel comfortable.
 Point out animal names and colour words.
 Demonstrate the natural phrasing of each language.

 - Create an “Our Languages Word Wall” to build a bilingual vocabulary.
 This word wall uses a double entry model.
-Words chosen for the word wall are presented in the Home Language and in English.
+Words chosen for the word wall are presented in Home language and in English.
 Pictures supplement the words.
 For example, in the “L” section of the word wall, write the words lous* / bear and include an illustration.
 In the “B” section, write and illustrate word bear / lous.
 Note: After an example or two, break the class into small groups and assign two animals and two colour words for each group to illustrate and add to the word wall. (*lous is Haitian Creole for bear)

 - Sight Word Vocabulary: Brown Bear repeats several useful sight words (I, you, see, what, do, etc.), all presented in meaningful context.
-These words, can be located by students and added to Home Language / English double entry word walls or personal dictionaries.
+These words can be located by students and added to Home language / English double entry word walls or personal dictionaries.

-- Phonological Awareness and Phonics: Teaching rhyme, segmenting, blending as well as letter sounds and blends is only meaningful when the student understands the word, so plan word work lessons that start with the known vocabulary of the Home Language and then link that knowledge to English.
+- Phonological Awareness and Phonics: Teaching rhyme, segmenting, blending as well as letter sounds and blends is only meaningful when the student understands the word, so plan word work lessons that start with the known vocabulary of the Home language and then link that knowledge to English.

-For more professional conversations about education, please visit:Beyond the Apple . . .
+For more conversations about education, please visit:Beyond the Apple . . .
 Reframing Conversations in Education or contact us at Beyondtheapplecontact@gmail.com